Search

-Contracts for the sale of goods or the supply of services, with different templates depending on whether you are in the capacity of the seller/supplier or the customer
+We have a range of contracts for the sale of goods or the supply of services in business to business transactions, with different templates depending on whether you are acting as the seller/supplier or the customer.

 Why use standalone contracts rather than standard Terms and Conditions?

-A business may wish to use a standalone contract for the sale of goods or supply of services, rather than standard Terms and Conditions.
+A business may want to have a standalone contract for the sale of goods or supply of services, rather than standard Terms and Conditions.

-As a negotiated and signed contract, this might help to reach agreement quicker and/or avoid a later dispute or argument over a number of issues, including:
+As a negotiated and signed contract, this may help to reach agreement quicker and/or avoid a later dispute or argument over a number of issues and the obligations of both parties, including:

 These matters are discussed in more detail in relation to Terms and Conditions in our section Terms and Conditions.

-In addition, a business which does not regularly either sell goods or supply services may wish to use a standalone contract on the occasional times that it does this, rather than having to prepare its own standard terms and conditions.
+In addition, a business which does not regularly sell goods or supply services to the customer may wish to use a standalone supply of goods and services agreement template on the occasional times it does this, rather than having to prepare its own standard terms and conditions.

 What implied terms apply to contracts for the sale of goods or the supply of services?